 About the Faecal Immunochemical Test (FIT)

 The Faecal Immunochemical Test (FIT) is a type of faecal occult blood test which uses antibodies that specifically recognise human haemoglobin (Hb).
 It is used to detect and quantify the amount of human blood in a single stool sample.

 An abnormal result suggests that there may be bleeding within the gastrointestinal tract that needs to be investigated.
-Those with an abnormal result are then invited for further testing via a colonoscopy.
+Those with an abnormal result are then invited for further testing via a diagnostic procedure.